gemkousk/GandCData_Project/README.md

 ### write_tidy_set

-To write the updated data set in the .txt file
+To write the updated data set in the .txt file tidyset.txt